EnderTurret/TailsLegacy/docs/creating_parts.md

   "attachment": "body/tail",
   "ordering": [
     "standard"
-  ]
+  ],
+  "allowArrows": true
 }
 ```

-This is the most common part definition, specifying only an attachment and ordering.
+This is the most common part definition, specifying only an attachment and ordering — and since this is a tail, allowing arrows to be stuck in it.
 The ordering of the part will be important later.

 This json file will go in the `example:parts` directory with the name `example_tail.json`.